How To Help

 A third way to help would be to actually collect and compile information on dead and injured birds that have collided with tall buildings.
 Collecting would generally occur mornings after foggy and rainy nights, which are particularly deadly for migrating birds.
 This is already being done in Toronto and Indianapolis.
 We very much want to initiate such a program in southeast Michigan.
 Training will be provided.
 The information gathered will be instrumental in improving the Safe Passage Great Lakes project.

-If you think you might be interested, contact our Research Coordinator, Erin Rowan, at 313-960-3399.
+If you think you might be interested, contact our Research Coordinator, Ava Landgraf, at firstname.lastname@example.org.
 We’d love to have your assistance, and you would be making a very real contribution to ending the needless slaughter of migrating birds.

 Bird Safe Solutions for your Home Windows:

 If you’re looking for a simple, effective, and affordable way to prevent birds from hitting your windows, there are now a number of options available.
 With so many options to choose from, we hope our readers will spread the word and make their homes safer for our avian neighbors.

 The newest product, Acopian BirdSavers, also known as Zen Wind Curtains, uses nylon parachute cords hung 4 1/4 inches apart outside the glass.
 Field experiments “provide exceptionally strong quantitative evidence that BirdSavers are an effective means of transforming windows into obstacles that free-flying birds will see and avoid.”
 To order the custom-designed BirdSavers, measure your windows, and visit www.birdsavers.com.
 To build your own, follow the instructions on the website.